 Use heating pads for cramps.
 This can calm cramping by relaxing the belly and uterus.

 Try deep breathing and relaxation exercises.
 For starters, take a crack at the suggestion in the postscript.
-For more information on breathing and meditation techniques for relaxation, pick up The Relaxation Response by Herbert Benson.
+For more information on relaxation activities, check out Meditation, yoga, tai-chi — how do I begin?.

 Try taking non-steroidal anti-inflammatory drugs (NSAIDs) as directed.
 Health care providers recommend ibuprofen and naproxen sodium to alleviate some of the symptoms related to PMS.
 You may be tempted to pop more of these pills than directed, but too much of a good thing may lead to more serious problems.

 It might be useful to notice and jot down your symptoms and self-management attempts in a diary over the course of two to four months.
 What's the pattern of your menstrual cycle like?
 Is it regular?
 What days of the month do you feel the worse?
 On those days, what specific symptoms do you have, and how severe are they?
 What's worked to bring relief, if anything?
 This process of observation and documentation is called self-monitoring.
 Through self-monitoring, you'll notice patterns in your symptoms while seeing what self-management tactics work for you.